jrsimoneau/client-hr/README.md

 1. Create workspace in angular
 NOTE: Set GLOBAL ng config to use yarn instead of npm - yarn is recommended for using webpack 5, until Angular12.

+2. Createda new app in the workspace: shell `ng g application shell`